ied206/Joveler.DynLoader/USAGE.md

 Override `ResetFunctions()` when you want to explicitly clear native resources and delegate assignments.

-Usually, the override of this method is not required, as the `ResetFunctions` method is called when the instance is disposed of.
-But if you need to clear native resources as well as delegate assignment, you have to override it.
+Usually, the override of this method is not required, as the library handle is automatically cleared when the instance is disposed of.
+But if you need to clear delegate assignments manually, you have to implement it.

 #### DefaultLibFileName

 Override `DefaultLibFileName` only if the target platform ships with the native library.
-If the property is overridden, the constructor will try to load the library with default filename when the `libPath` parameter is null.
-If not, the constructor will throw `ArgumentNullException` when the `libPath` parameter is null.
+If the property is overridden, the constructor will try to load the library with the default filename when the `libPath` parameter is null.
+If not, the constructor will throw `ArgumentNullException`.

 If only some of the target platforms ship with the native library, throw `PlatformNotSupportedException` when they do not.
 For example, when you write a wrapper of zlib, you can load the system zlib on Linux and macOS, but not in Windows.
 In that case, return `libz.so` and `libz.dylib` on Linux and macOS, and throw `PlatformNotSupportedException` on Windows.